 For append-optimized storage, checksum support is one of several storage options set at the time an append-optimized table is created with the

-CREATE TABLE command.
+CREATE TABLE statement.
 The default storage options are specified in the

 gp_default_storage_options server configuration parameter.
 The

-checksum storage option is activated by default and deactivating it is strongly discouraged.
+checksum storage option is enabled by default and deactivating it is strongly discouraged.

 If you choose to deactivate checksums for an append-optimized table, you can either